Creating and Running a Phalcon Project

 composer

-command directly in your terminal.
+command directly in the terminal.

-Different Versions of Phalcon and DevTools
+Phalcon Versions and DevTools Compatibility

-PHP Version | Recommended Phalcon Framework | Recommended Phalcon DevTools | Notes |
+PHP Version | Recommended Phalcon Version | Recommended Phalcon DevTools Version | Notes |

 ---|---|---|---|